Alibaba-MIIL/ML_Decoder/README.md

 --image_size=224
 ```

-### New Top Result - CIFAR 100
+### New Top Results - Stanford-Cars and CIFAR 100
-Using ML-Decoder classification head, and Swin-L backbone, we reached a top result of 95.1% on [CIFAR-100 dataset](https://paperswithcode.com/sota/image-classification-on-cifar-100).
+Using ML-Decoder classification head, we reached a top result of 96.41% on [Stanford-Cars dataset](https://paperswithcode.com/sota/fine-grained-image-classification-on-stanford), and 95.1% on [CIFAR-100 dataset](https://paperswithcode.com/sota/image-classification-on-cifar-100).
 We will add this result to a future version of the paper.

 ## Citation